wix-incubator/DetoxSync/IdleStatusDocumentation.md

 ⏱ 2 CA animations pending
 ```

-The idle resource is considered idle when there are no active events in all categories.
+The sync resource is considered idle when there are no active events in all categories.

 ### JS Timer